InterCity: Sweden

 Apart from the SJ, there are other train operators in Sweden who also run trains of a similar type.
 Only SJ, however, uses the name "InterCity".
+SJ also runs services with similar locomotive trains under the brand SJ Regional, mainly between Stockholm – Uppsala and Gothenburg – Kalmar, as well as night trains (SJ Nattåg) between Stockholm – Umeå, Gothenburg – Umeå, Stockholm – Östersund – Duved and Stockholm – Malmö.
+These are however not branded as InterCity services.

 Switzerland

 Swiss InterCity services started in 1982, replacing the Swiss Express on the line Geneva-St. Gallen.
 There is no surcharge for InterCity services in Switzerland and the rolling stock consists of three types of formations: